 - They grow their cultured pearls from 4 to 8 months only: this does not allow their pearls to "deviate" from the nuclei's round shape.

-This attribute is also known as the "skin purity" of the pearl.
+This attribute is also known as the "Cleanliness" of the pearl.
 As it can be expected: the lesser the number of imperfections on the surface of the pearl, the higher its value.
-A pearl with no visible defects (zero imperfections or flaws) can be considered a Gem (but it must also have nice luster and good orient/chroma).

-Sea of Cortez Pearls are only available in the following grades: Gem, A and B.
+Cortez Pearls are only available in the following grades:

-An "A" grade pearl has 1 to 3 small defects (less than 10% of its area), a "B" grade has anywhere between 3 and 7 small imperfections (10-33% of its area).
-"C" grade has large and visible spots on most (33-66%) of its surface.
-Beyond this amount of defects, they can be considered a "D" grade or even "Reject" pearls.
+An "A" grade pearl has 1 to 3 small defects (less than 10% of its area) a "B" grade has anywhere between 3 and 7 small imperfections (10-33% of its area).
+A "Gem" grade pearl should not have any defects, as expected.

 It is fairly common for a pearl to have surface defects.
 After all, a pearl is a living creation, not a cold hard stone dug from the Earth.
-One should allow for defects in a pearl, just as we allow leather goods to have skin defects, without which they would look just like plastic...
+One should allow for defects in a pearl, just as we allow leather goods to have skin markings, without which they would look just like plastic.

 Some common surface defects: